permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

 }
 ```

-In more details, each domain can define multiple **resources** and corresponding **actions** that can be performed on those resources.
+In more details, each namespace can define multiple **resources** and corresponding **actions** that can be performed on those resources.

 {{< callout context="caution" icon="alert-triangle" >}}
 It's important to note that creating a `Resource` for every entity within the application is not mandatory, the same concept applies for `Actions`.